senli-rrc/li_jason_coding_assignment14/README.md

 ### Implement Pre-commit checks

 This section outlines how to implement pre-commit checks using Husky, lint-staged, Prettier, and ESLint to ensure code quality before commits.
-Make sure you are in the li_jason_coding_assignment13 directory.
+Make sure you are in the li_jason_final_site directory.

 #### Step 1: Install the Necessary Dependencies